 A credit rating requirement is also likely to enhance incentives for banks to operate their business prudently to avoid a rating downgrade.

-Under section 80 of the Reserve Bank of New Zealand Act 1989, we require registered banks to obtain and maintain a current credit rating applicable to their long-term, senior, unsecured obligations payable in New Zealand, in New Zealand dollars.
+Under section 80 of the Banking (Prudential Supervision) Act 1989, we require registered banks to obtain and maintain a current credit rating applicable to their long-term, senior, unsecured obligations payable in New Zealand, in New Zealand dollars.

 Banks may obtain a credit rating from Standard & Poor's, Moody's Investor Service or Fitch Ratings.